 Skin type I: Celtic type

-People with skin type 1 have very light skin and often reddish or light blonde hair.
-Their eyes are typically blue, green or light grey.
-They get freckles easily and their skin does not usually tan. ( Self-protection time: less than 10 minutes)
+People with skin type 1 have very fair skin and often reddish or light-blonde hair.
+Their eyes are typically blue, green, or light gray.
+They freckle easily and their skin doesn't usually tan. ( Self-protection time: less than 10 minutes)

 Skin type II: Nordic type

-People with Nordic skin types also have very light skin.
-Their hair is blonde or light brown, and their eyes are blue, grey or green.
-Their skin hardly tans or only tans very slowly. ( Self-protection time: 10 - 20 min)
+People with Nordic skin types also have very fair skin.
+Their hair is blonde or light brown, and their eyes are blue, gray, or green.
+Their skin tans hardly or only very slowly. ( Self-protection time: 10-20 minutes)

 Skin type III: mixed type

 Most people in Central Europe belong to the mixed type.
-They have a light to medium skin color.
-Their hair color ranges from blonde to black, and their eye color varies between brown, blue, gray and green.
-Their skin slowly turns brown in the sun. ( Self-protection time: 20 - 30 min)
+They have light to medium skin color.
+Their hair color ranges from blond to black, and their eye color varies between brown, blue, gray, and green.
+Their skin tans slowly in the sun. ( Self-protection time: 20-30 minutes)

 Skin type IV: Mediterranean type

-The Mediterranean type naturally has a slightly tanned or olive skin tone.
+The Mediterranean type naturally has a lightly tanned or olive skin tone.
 People with this skin type usually have dark hair and brown eyes.
-Their skin tans quickly. ( Self-protection time: approx. 45 min)
+Their skin tans quickly. ( Self-protection time: approx. 45 minutes)

 Skin type V: Dark type

 People with this skin type always have dark skin, often with a gray undertone.
 They have dark eyes and black hair.
-Freckles do not appear on this skin type and the skin tans quickly. ( Self-protection time: approx. 60 min)
+Freckles do not appear in this skin type, and the skin tans quickly. ( Self-protection time: approx. 60 minutes)

 Skin type VI: Black type

 People with skin type 6 have a dark brown to black skin color even without sun exposure.
 Their hair and eyes are dark brown to black.
-They have no freckles. ( Self-protection time: approx. 90 min)
+They do not have freckles. ( Self-protection time: approx. 90 minutes)

-Even dark skin types cannot stay in the sun unprotected indefinitely.
-Unfortunately, the diagnosis of skin cancer is still very unreliable, especially for dark skin types, because dermatology almost exclusively teaches on light skin (4).
+Even dark skin types cannot remain unprotected in the sun indefinitely.
+Unfortunately, skin cancer diagnoses are still very unreliable, especially in dark skin types, because dermatology is almost exclusively taught on light skin (4).
 Sun protection is relevant for all skin types !

-The natural protection times of different skin types also show that they do not differ that much and that "pre-tanning" offers hardly any protection.
-Even if the natural protection time increases from 10 to 20 minutes, this only corresponds to a factor of 2!
-Since UV-induced tanning is always a sign of skin damage, it is best not to actively cause it.
+The natural protection times of different skin types also show that they don't differ that much, and "pre-tanning" offers hardly any protection.
+Even if the natural protection time increases from 10 to 20 minutes, that only corresponds to a factor of 2!
+Since UV-induced tanning is always a sign of skin damage, it should ideally not be actively induced.

 >> Click here for the blog post "5 Sun Protection Myths: A Fact Check"

-Nerd fact: Doesn't the time of day you need to protect yourself also depend on the time of year, location and position of the sun?
-Yes, strictly speaking, the time of day you need to protect yourself applies to a UV index of 8, which corresponds to a relatively sunny summer midday.
-However, you shouldn't take too many variables into account when calculating, but rather just protect yourself generously and stay in the sun for a shorter time rather than too long.
+Nerd fact: Doesn't the natural protection time also depend on the season, location, and position of the sun?
+Yes, strictly speaking, the natural protection time applies to a UV index of 8 , which corresponds to a relatively sunny summer midday.
+However, you shouldn't consider too many variables when calculating this; instead, you should simply protect yourself generously and stay in the sun for less time rather than too long.

-Now that we know our own protection time, we can calculate our theoretical protection time based on the SPF of our sunscreen.
-For example, for a skin type 2 with 10 minutes of own protection time and an SPF of 50, this would be:
+Now that we know our natural protection time, we can calculate our theoretical protection time based on the SPF of our sunscreen.
+For example, for skin type 2 with 10 minutes of natural protection time and an SPF of 50, this would be:

 10 min x SPF 50 = 500 min